KevJohBer/HTML-CSS-Project-1/README.md

 ### Content
 * The social media links were taken from the Love Running Project
+* Hamburger menus was taken from W3schools tutorial on navbars

 ### Media
 * Images were taken from google images
+* video in ticket section was taken from TaehaTypes